 Let's take a look at a few notes that will help you make sure your graphs are correct when graphing linear equations.

-Remember these tips about graphing slope because as you start to graph equations, you will be able to check your work to make sure that your graph is correct!
+Remember these tips about graphing slope because as you start to graph equations and you will be able to check your work to make sure that your graph is correct!

 Now that you know how to graph slope, you are ready to move onto using Slope Intercept Form to graph your equations.